Hcarachoribeiro/Metabolomics_08_22/README.md

 # Metabolomics_08_22
 Scripts used to perform the statistical analysis conatained in the article "Metabolomic and proteomic profiling in bipolar disorder patients revealed potential molecular signatures related to hemostasis".
+Ribeiro, H. C., Sen, P., Dickens, A., Santa Cruz, E. C., Orešič, M., & Sussulini, A. (2022).
 Metabolomics, 18(65). https://doi.org/10.1007/s11306-022-01924-5

+The proteomic data used was obtained in a previous work from our group.
+For more information, please refer to :
+Santa Cruz, E. C., Zandonadi, F. S., Fontes, W., & Sussulini, A. (2021).
+A pilot study indicating the dysregulation of the complement and coagulation cascades in treated schizophrenia and bipolar disorder patients.
+Biochimica Et Biophysica Acta (BBA) - Proteins and Proteomics, 1869(8), 140657. https://doi.org/10.1016/j.bbapap.2021.140657

 ################## ENGLISH ########################